j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 - This script will create shortcuts in the Start Menu and not in a sub folder.
 This may result in the creation of duplicate Start Menu items.
 The script will not restore the items in a custom layout group.
 - This script does not recreate links for UWP apps\WindowsApps
 - This script does not recreate pinned Quick Launch or Start Menu items.
-- This script may not restore Visual Studio (devenv.exe)
+- This script may not recreate links for Visual Studio (devenv.exe)